Autumn Budget 2025: UK Tax Changes Explained - What You'll Actually Pay

 What's Changing

-Currently, salary sacrifice for pension contributions has no limit.
-From April 2029, contributions via salary sacrifice will be capped at £2,000 per year.
+Currently, salary sacrifice for pension contributions has no NICs limit.
+From April 2029, the NICs exemption on employee salary sacrifice will be capped at £2,000 per year.

 Why This Matters